MuseSystems/musebms/app_server/components/system/mscmp_syst_utils_data/README.md

 This is a set of utilities for working with data which is generally useful across components.

+Currently included in these utilities are:

+* ETS operations

+  Functions wrap some typical ETS operations so that they return standard result tuples.

+* Changeset validators

+  Common validation functions which can be used to validate changesets across Components.

 > #### Note {: .info}
 >